-All employees shall be given a copy of this policy and each institution['s Human Resources Office] shall maintain documentation that each employee received the policy.
+All employees shall be given a copy of this policy and each institution shall maintain documentation that each employee received the policy.
 New employees shall be given a copy of this policy at the time of hire and each institution's Human Resources Office shall maintain a record that each new employee received the policy.